Making a Will

 How to write a Will

-By explicitly outlining what you want to happen to your estate after you pass away, you’ll reduce the chance of any disagreements arising.
-This will help to ease the pressure on your family at what will be a highly emotional time.
+By explicitly outlining what you want to happen to your estate when you pass away, you will reduce the chance of any disagreements arising.
+This will help to ease pressures on your family at what will be a highly emotional time.

 Updating a Will